Energy-efficient predictive control for connected, automated driving under localization uncertainty: Problem Setup

 \item \textbf{Deterministic Traffic Lights:} We assume that all traffic light cycles are deterministic.
 This assumption is valid when adaptive traffic control systems are either not equipped or deactivated.
 If traffic light cycles vary, their stochastic nature can be considered, as discussed in \cite{sun2020optimal}.

 \item \textbf{V2I Communication Infrastructure:} The infrastructure provides essential data such as distance and traffic flow speed between consecutive traffic lights through V2I communication.
-This information enables the calculation of the time required to traverse a traffic light from its preceding one.
+This information enables the calculation of the time required to traverse a traffic light from the previous traffic light.
 Such data aligns with the V2X communication standard in the US, as detailed in \cite{spatstandard}.
+Additionally, we assume that V2I communication error is negligible, i.e., no packet loss and latency.

 \item \textbf{Negligible Road Grade Impact:} We assume that the road grade along the route is sufficiently small to disregard gravitational potential energy.
 If the road grade is known, the associated gravitational potential energy could be factored into the terminal cost as discussed in Sec. \ref{sec: learning V function}. \end{itemize}